Applicant Profile

 Project Description Questions

-Question 1: Describe the research that forms the basis of this film project, its academic context and the conclusions that you have drawn.
+Question 1: Describe the research that forms the basis of this media project.
+Explain your research questions, how you arrived at them, the methods you used to address them, and the conclusions that you have drawn based on your findings.
 What ethical issues has your research raised and how have you addressed them?
 [Limit: 750 words]

-Question 3: One of our goals at the Wenner-Gren Foundation is to make films available for academic purposes.
-Describe how you plan to disseminate your film within the field of anthropology, to your film participants/community and beyond.
-Who will own rights to the film material and will compensation and rights be offered to the people represented in the film?
-[Limit: 250 words]
+Question 3: One of our goals at the Wenner-Gren Foundation is to make anthropological insights available to broad audiences, within and beyond academia.
+Describe the audiences you hope to reach.
+How will you publicize your media project within the discipline, among your research participants, and to specific broader publics?
+Have you identified possible platforms or distributors or exhibition spaces?
+Who will own rights to the material?
+Will compensation and rights be offered to the people represented in the work?
+[Limit: 500 words]

 Please be as explicit as possible.
-We are not looking for generalities in the answers to this question, but rather for a well thought-out and creative plan.
+We are not looking for generalities in your answer to this question, but rather for a well thought-out, realistic, and creative plan.
 The Foundation is interested in funding projects that have the widest possible impact and the potential to bring anthropology and its relevance to the largest possible audience.
-The Foundation also takes seriously anthropology’s ethical obligations to share results with all relevant stake-holders.
+The Foundation also takes seriously anthropology’s ethical obligations to share results with all relevant stakeholders in the formats that are most meaningful to them.

-Question 4: Describe the nature of the footage that will be employed and your timetable for the project.
-Is the footage already in hand?
-If not, what new or additional filming (and/or research) is necessary?
-Describe what needs to be achieved to bring the project to fruition.
+Question 4: Describe the nature of the footage, images, objects, or audio recordings you will employ and your timetable for the project.
+Is the material already in hand?
+If not, what new or additional recording (and/or research) is necessary?
+Detail what is needed to achieve to bring the project to fruition.
 [Limit: 250 words]

-It is important to give a good sense of the material that will be included in your film project.
-Endeavor to bring this material alive and demonstrate how it will enhance your cinematographic goals as outlined in your answer to Question 2.
-It is also necessary to demonstrate that you can complete the project within the funded time period.
-Remember that the underlying objective of the award is to support the final phase of film production.
-We would expect any extra filming and/or research to take up no more than one month of your time.
+It is important to give a good sense of the material that will be included in your project.
+Bring this material to life and demonstrate how it will advance the goals outlined in your answer to Question 2.
+The underlying objective of the award is to support the final phase of media production.
+We would expect any final recording and/or research to take up no more than one month of your time.

-Question 5: Describe the resources at your disposal for film production and any aspects of digital media that you intend to integrate into this project.
-If you intend to collaborate with your subjects, other academic or film personnel, please describe their role(s) in the project and the nature of the collaboration.
-If additional funding is needed, please describe what is required and your strategy for obtaining these funds.
+Question 5: Describe the resources at your disposal for media production and any other aspects of digital media that you intend to integrate into this project.
+If you intend to collaborate with your research participants or other academic or media personnel, explain their role(s) in the project and the nature of the collaboration.
+If additional funding is needed, detail what is required and your strategy for obtaining these funds.
 [Limit: 500 words]

 One of the Foundation’s primary funding criteria is feasibility.
-This question is your chance to describe the feasibility of your project.
-It is important to demonstrate that you have the skills and resources to complete your project within the allotted time period.
+This question is your chance to resolve any doubts about your ability to succeed.
+It is important to demonstrate that you have the skills and resources you will need to complete your project within the allotted time.

 The Fejos Postdoctoral Fellowship is very competitive.
-While many applications are examples of excellent research and interesting case studies, applicants must also be clear as to the uniqueness of the work and/or why it is an important contribution to the discipline of anthropology and beyond.
+It’s not enough to provide us with an example of excellent research or an interesting case study.
+You must also convince us of the uniqueness of your project and explain why it is an important contribution to anthropology and the wider world.

-You must submit (1) a sample of your prior work that illustrates your approach to film-making and (2) a sample of footage for the current project that illustrates the potential quality and innovation of the work that you intend to complete under the Fejos Fellowship.
-We carefully consider these elements of your application; put some thought into the material you include.
+You must submit (1) a sample of your prior work that illustrates your approach to visual, audio, or tactile storytelling and (2) a sample of footage and/or recordings for the current project that illustrates the quality and novelty of the work that you intend to complete under the Fejos Postdoctoral Fellowship.
+Our reviewers are fluent in a broad range of languages but use English in the evaluation process.
+If your sample includes content that is not in English, include either subtitles or a 500-word English language summary of any non-English dialogue or narration.
+We carefully consider these elements of your application; invest time and effort into the material you include.

 Optional URL for Access to Figures